Watch Our Story

 After her release from prison, Nancy began working with others to change the criminal justice system.
 She even appeared at an event in Central Park with Kerry Kennedy and Coldplay’s Chris Martin.
 “I am an advocate now and I am trying to help the other ‘Nancys’ out there, but I could not be where I am today without the help of Union Settlement,” she says.“I was in a very dark place,” says Nancy, “I had been to many other therapists to help me deal with depression and none of them helped me."

-“I would not be where I am today without the help of Union Settlement."Oscar was one of 572 high school students we served last year through our College Readiness Program, helping them complete graduation requirements and navigate the college selection, admissions and financial aid processes.NextPerson
+“I would not be where I am today without the help of Union Settlement."Oscar was one of 572 high school students we served last year through our College Readiness Program.NextPerson

 Oscar and his sister were raised by their single dad who had immigrated to the United States from the Dominican Republic.
 “I watched him go to work in the morning, come home with his back slouched and tired, dropping onto his bed.
 He struggled every day with the sole purpose to give me a successful life,” says Oscar.